Java Methods and Basic Object-Oriented Programming

 friendsCar.displayInfo();

-6. Before we compile and run our program, it's important to note that we're working with multiple Java files (Car.java and CarDemo.java).
+6. Before we compile and run our program, it is important to note that we're working with multiple Java files (Car.java and CarDemo.java).
 When compiling multiple files that have dependencies, we need to compile them together.
-Also, make sure that CarDemo.java is in the same directory as Car.java, or you'll need to import the Car class at the beginning of CarDemo.java.
+Also, ensure that CarDemo.java and Car.java are located within the same directory, otherwise, you'll need to import the Car class at the beginning of CarDemo.java as shown below.

-If CarDemo.java and Car.java are in different directories, you might need to add an import statement at the top of CarDemo.java:
+If CarDemo.java and Car.java are located in different directories, you might need to add an import statement at the top of CarDemo.java:

 import packagename.Car; // Replace 'packagename' with the actual package name if applicable